hubabenzar/Telephone-Number-RegEx-Working/README.md

 ## Explanation:
 ```
 ^             = Beginning.
 Matches the beginning of the string, or the beginning of a line if the multiline flag (m) is enabled.

-[             = Character set.
-Match any character in the set.
+(?:           = Non-capturing group.
+Groups multiple tokens together without creating a capture group.
   \W          = Not word.
 Matches any character that is not a word character (alphanumeric & underscore).
-  \d          = Digit.
-Matches any digit character (0-9).
-]             = End of character set.
   *           = Quantifier.
 Match 0 or more of the preceding token.

-(?:           = Non-capturing group.
-Groups multiple tokens together without creating a capture group.
   \s          = Whitespace.
 Matches any whitespace character (spaces, tabs, line breaks).
   *           = Quantifier.
 Match 0 or more of the preceding token.
   \d          = Digit.
 Matches any digit character (0-9).
   \s          = Whitespace.
 Matches any whitespace character (spaces, tabs, line breaks).
+  *           = Quantifier.
+Match 0 or more of the preceding token.
+  \W          = Not word.
+Matches any character that is not a word character (alphanumeric & underscore).
   *           = Quantifier.
 Match 0 or more of the preceding token.
 )             = End of Non-capturing group.
 {3,}          = Quantifier.
 Match 3 or more of the preceding token.